Berberis canadensis

-Berberis canadensis, commonly known as the American barberry or Allegheny barberry, is a member of the family Berberidaceae.
+Berberis canadensis, commonly known as the American barberry or Allegheny barberry, is a member of the family Berberidaceae native to the eastern United States.

+Taxonomy

 Berberis canadensis is one of only two simple-leaved or 'true' Berberis indigenous to the United States.
-The other is B. fendleri of the southwest U.S. The epithet "canadensis" literally means "Canadian" but was often used by 18th-Century botanists to refer to any plants growing in northeastern North America.
+The other is B. fendleri of the southwest U.S. The epithet "canadensis" literally means "Canadian" but was often used by 18th-century botanists to refer to any plants growing in northeastern North America.

-Morphology
+Description

 In its native range, B. canadensis can be difficult to distinguish from the introduced weed species B. vulgaris.
 Useful distinguishing traits are that the second-year branches are brown, purple, or reddish (rather than grey) and there are fewer teeth along the edge of a leaf, and fewer flowers in an inflorescence.